jinh98/go-job-worker/design/design-revised.md

 2. Authentication and security are issues that needs to be addressed, which ideally an SSL handshake should be required to ensure secure communication b/t client and the server with https.
-3. Clients that access this API would ideally be registered in a database with their credentials, with a client interface that accept authorized requests to protect server against malicious requests
+3. Clients that access this API would ideally be registered in a database with their credentials, with a client interface that accept authorized requests to protect server against malicious requests.
 4. Logs should be kept consistent and saved to enable referencing and debugging, could use a library like Logrus and send log files to a centralized logging platform.
-5. Could use services like Docker to containerize the development environment for dependencies, and packages
+5. Could use services like Docker to containerize the development environment for dependencies, and packages.

 IV) Edge cases consideration: